dylanaraps/pure-bash-bible/README.md

 **Example Function (bash 3):**

-This method uses less memory than the `mapfile` method and it's more compatible but it's slower for bigger files.
+This method uses less memory than the `mapfile` method and works in `bash` 3 but it is slower for bigger files.

 ```sh
 lines_loop() {